Archives

 R & J Beck telescope on folding tripod

 A brass telescope signed on the back collar, ‘R & J Beck Ltd., London’, fitted to a folding oak tripod.
 Length fully extended is 46.5″ (118cms), heigh with tripod fully extended is 64.5″ (164cms).
 The main lens has a diameter of 2.25″ (58mm) which gives a power of 60x .
 The image is very sharpand clear.
 The focussing is pull / pull and rack and pinion.
 The telescope is in very good condition throughout.
 Circa 1890’s.
-I do not always Read More...
+Read More...

 Proportional divider by Charles Smith